decagonhq/meddle-api/README.md

 Step 2: Create a new database.

-Step 3: Make sure the credentials in the .env matches your DB credentials and run the following command.
+Step 3: Ask someone in the team for the .env credentials.

+Step 3: Run the command below.
 ```bash
   go run main.go
 ```